765th Transportation (Terminal) Bn. Soldiers, Japan Ground Self-Defense Force members work together to beautify historical stone monument on Camp Zama

 |0

 This work, 765th Transportation (Terminal) Bn.
-Soldiers, Japan Ground Self-Defense Force members work together to beautify historical stone monument on Camp Zama [Image 3 of 3], by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Soldiers, Japan Ground Self-Defense Force members work together to beautify historical stone monument on Camp Zama, by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-765th Transportation (Terminal) Bn.
-Soldiers, Japan Ground Self-Defense Force members work together to beautify historical stone monument on Camp Zama